PritePasZ/Nexsiz/README.md

 * If you have any questions feel free to **join the Discord Server**

-* Would like to suggest features, join my bot development server here:  [PritePasZ | Discord Server (Thailand)](https://discord.gg/P96Pr33)
+* Would like to suggest features, join my bot development server here:  [Support Server (Beta)](https://discord.gg/TPTDyPd)

 * Found bug?
 Use `n!feedback` to let us know!